Shalva Chigirinsky

-Shalva Chigirinsky (Шалва Павлович Чигиринский, born July 1, 1949) is an Israeli-Russian businessman, who was the major shareholder of AIM-listed British oil company Sibir Energy Plc.
+Shalva Chigirinsky (Шалва Павлович Чигиринский, born July 1, 1949) is an Israeli-Russian businessman, who was the major shareholder of AIM-listed British oil company Sibir Energy.
 As a principal owner of Russian Land Ltd, he was involved in the implementation of major development projects: the reconstruction of Hotel Rossiya, the construction of the Russia Tower in Moscow, the construction of the cultural and business center Crystal Island, and the reconstruction of New Holland Island in Saint Petersburg.
 In 2008, Forbes ranked him as the 524th richest person in the world and 58th on its list of Russian billionaires.

 Biography

 Shalva Chigirinsky was born into a Georgian Jewish family on July 1, 1949, in Kutaisi.
 He attended the First State Medical University in Moscow during his post-secondary education.

 In 1987, Chigirinsky moved to Spain, and then he relocated to Germany to engage in the real estate business.
 At that time, Chigirinsky met the banker Karl-Heinz Stock, with whom he became co-founder of the company S+T Group Handels GmbH, which carried out its activities in Russia.